 Teakdecking Systems (TDS) is the recognized leader in building modular sailboat decks.
-That is why high-profile sailing yacht owners chose TDS for their replacement teck decks on their classic yachts such as Thalia, Tiara, Koo, Antares, Catalina, Ghost, and the restoration of America's Cup Endeavor.
-Discriminating owners and builders of fine sailing yachts such as Hinckley, Swan, Morris Yachts, Baltic, Hans Christian, Royal Huisman, Vitters, and others choose TDS too.
+That is why high-profile sailing yacht owners chose TDS for their replacement teck decks on their classic yachts such as Thalia, Tiara, Koo, Antares, Catalina, Ghost, and the restoration of America’s Cup Endeavor.
+Discerning owners and builders of fine sailing yachts such as Hinckley, Swan, Morris Yachts, Baltic, Hans Christian, Royal Huisman, Vitters, and others choose TDS too.
 Click for full list.

 Curved Teak Decks

 A sailing yacht deck is more technically challenging to build than a straight-laid teak deck for a motor yacht.
 In order get the curved teak battens to hold its shape to the sheer of the vessel we use proprietary, easily adjustable, interlocking jigs under vacuum pressure to assemble the panels.
 After more than 35 years, this fabrication system is still unique to Teakdecking Systems in the marine industry.